-Course Description: This course was developed to help students reach mastery of grade level expectations according to the New Jersey Student Learning Standards.
-In this course, students will recognize and analyze the elements of a narrative and include these components in their own writing, draw inferences about a text and support these claims through relevant textual evidence in a well-organized essay, conduct a research project, using databases and completing the multi-step writing process, and identify and analyze how rhetorical devices impact the meaning of a text.
+Course Description: This course was developed to help students reach mastery of grade-level expectations according to the New Jersey Student Learning Standards.
+In this course, students will recognize and analyze the elements of a narrative and include these components in their own writing, draw inferences about a text and support these claims through relevant textual evidence in a well-organized essay, conduct a research project, use databases and complete the multi-step writing process, and identify and analyze how rhetorical devices impact the meaning of a text.

-ENGLISH III CP Grades: 11 Credits: 5

-Course #027 Full-Year Course Weighted Value: 1 Prerequisite: Passing score in English II CP or minimum average of 93 in English II; Teacher recommendation and NJSLA Scores
+ENGLISH III CP Grade: 11 Credits: 5 Course #027 Full-Year Course Weighted Value: 1 Proroquisito: NUSLA Sooroo, minimum avor ago of 02 in English II or no aging agore in English II